patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 This is the extent of the result type in go.
 You can use it as a signature of a function or in multiple assignments, but you can't pass it around as a value.
 What if we want to use the output in a channel?
 We would need two channels.
 One for the error and one for the success.

+Furthermore, the tuple sematics do not really represent the concept of "Error OR Value".
+Instead they model "Error AND Value".
+The developer expects that the function will return either value, but there is nothing stopping the implementer of the function from returning both.
+These cases are often exposed via documentation and the type system of go does not enforce this in any way.
+When the contract of a function requires deep understanding of implementation internals, consumers will need to be extra careful to handle the different cases.

+What can be done?
 Using go generics and the tagged union concepts from above, we can create a tagged union of types.
 One type will be called Ok, and represents a success.
 The other will be called Error and represents a failure.
 In go there is an idiomatic error type defined as an interface so we don't necessarily need to represent a result as Result[TOk, TError], but we could.

 ```go
 type Result[T any] interface{